Hello Darling: Reception

-Taran Adarsh of Bollywood Hungama gave the film 1 out of 5, writing, "On the whole, HELLO DARLING tries hard to make you laugh, but falls flat on its face.
-In fact, this comedy is more of a tragedy for the viewer."
-Preeti Arora of Rediff.com gave the film out of 5, writing, "Hello Darling needs to be avoided at all costs.
-Unless of course gnashing your teeth and wasting your money on mindless, tedious comedy is your favourite hobby."
+Taran Adarsh of Bollywood Hungama gave the film 1 out of 5 stars, writing, "On the whole, Hello Darling tries hard to make you laugh, but falls flat on its face.
+In fact, this comedy is more of a tragedy for the viewer".
+Preeti Arora of Rediff.com gave the film 1 and a half out of 5 stars, writing, "Hello Darling needs to be avoided at all costs.
+Unless of course gnashing your teeth and wasting your money on mindless, tedious comedy is your favourite hobby".